duesee/imap-codec/fuzz/README.md

 # Known crashes

-I am not able to crash the `greeting`, and `command` targets.
-The `response` target crashes with `unimplemented!()`, because the serialization of BODYSTRUCTURE is not implemented yet.
-(This is the last unimplemented thing.)
-Thus, the fuzzer should uncover at least this panic.
+I am not able to crash the `greeting`, `command`, and `response` targets anymore.
+However, they already uncovered interesting serialization issues.